 Third Level: Beach Cleanups and Site Remediations

-Usually one to 10 days long, these will be posted as they come up during the season.
+We will be conducting both small and large clean ups in forthcoming months and years.
+These will be posted as they come up during the season.
 Some of them are only accessible by kayak, and volunteers can be camped together for a number of days.
 We ask our volunteers to consider these events as ‘working holidays’.

 These are usually a longer term commitment.
 Volunteers can become part of a team to perform shoreline cleanups, site upgrades, or invasive species removals.